SnehaEkka/QWE-Customer-Churn-Case-Study/README.md

 ## Project Motivation

 Why do customers leave, and can we anticipate their decision before it’s too late?
-This project aims to illuminate the churn problem, surfacing key predictors from dozens of available metrics—turning raw behavioral footprints into strategic intervention plans that can elevate QWE’s retention and long-term value.
+This project aims to illuminate the churn problem, surfacing key predictors from dozens of available metrics, turning raw behavioral footprints into strategic intervention plans that can elevate QWE’s retention and long-term value.

 ## Dataset Overview